Mapai, Mozambique: History

-In colonial times, Mapai was a popular hunting destination with visits from well-known South African personalities including Jan Smuts, Ben Schoeman, Victor Verster and Judge Louis Weiers, as well as Paul Dutton.
+In colonial times, Mapai was a popular hunting destination with visits from well-known South African personalities including Jan Smuts, Ben Schoeman, Victor Verster and Judge Louis Weyers, as well as Paul Dutton.
 Mapai was also the seat of the powerful Western Native Labour Association, which supplied South African mines with labour, and N’Gala Limited which was Orlando Pais Mamede's transport company, as well as, the Pecuaria de Mapulanguene trading mainly in Brahman and Hereford cattle, also belonged to Pais Mamede.

 In June 1976, the Selous Scouts, a Rhodesian special operations unit, launched a raid on the ZANLA transit camp in Mapai and Chicualacuala.
 The area again came under attack on 31 October 1976.
 It was again the site of fierce fighting during Operation Uric in September 1979 during the final months of the Rhodesian Bush War.

 Mapai was founded by Orlando Pais Mamede as a ranch headquarters.
 This area had its own school, sports centre, generators and a basic telephone system.
 After independence the family was forced to leave and today there is nothing but ruins and the corroding shells of the family vehicles.